mjawwad19/MKS22X-FinalProject/README.md

 ## Development log

 [Day 0] 5/17/19:
+- Jawwad:
-  - Jawwad created the repo and began the Block class.
+      - created the repo and began the Block class.
       - x, y, color, accessor, and mutator methods for color.

 _____

 [Day 1] 5/18/19:
+- Kevin:
-  - Kevin created the playing field, score, and line boxes (using the NES font, can update itself as normally text stays on screen).
+    - created the playing field, score, and line boxes (using the NES font, can update itself as normally text stays on screen).
-  - Kevin created PShapes for all 7 tetrominoes (colored appropriately).
+    - created PShapes for all 7 tetrominoes (colored appropriately).
 (He wanted to solo this) using vertices.

+- Jawwad:
-  - Jawwad, after some experimenting with numbers, was able to create a double array of blocks centered on top of the playing field.
+    - after some experimenting with numbers, was able to create a double array of blocks centered on top of the playing field.
       - In the future, the piece lock feature will feed blocks into this array!

 _____

 [Day 2] 5/19/19:
+- Jawwad:
-  - Jawwad considered making the individual pieces implement a Piece class...but nah.
+    - considered making the individual pieces implement a Piece class...but nah.
 Proved harder than it was worth.
-    - Jawwad experiments and pushes through PShape hell and tries to get a working piece with movement, or just not moving when not allowed
+    - experimented and pushed through PShape hell and tries to get a working piece with movement, or just not moving when not allowed
     - All work and no play makes Jawwad a crazy man.
-  - Jawwad figured out an easier way to create the pieces using PShape and children, in line with how the the grid and blocks are formatted.
+    - figured out an easier way to create the pieces using PShape and children, in line with how the the grid and blocks are formatted.
       - This can be seen in the Experiments directory under EasyShapes: we will not be using it till we confirm for certain it can move and rotate correctly.
-    - Huzzah Jawwad stayed up and figured out how to make rotate work:
+    - Huzzah figured out how to make rotate work:
       - hard code in x1, y1, x2, y2, x3, y3, x4, y4 for each rotation in a piece 'constructor'
       - make rotate return this constructor after modifying the rotation value
       - set currPiece to the result of rotate
       - button presses after that :p
    - Idea # 3: instead of using PShapes, why not make each individual piece a block array of 4 values?
 That way we can move and rotate by just updating the block's x and y values.
 And access them easily when we are locking.
 [Seriously this is such a simple way to do this why are we not doing it]

+- Kevin:
-  - Kevin: Code reorganization, removed black rectangle underneath pField because not needed, level system (can play with speeds using levels)
+    - Code reorganization, removed black rectangle underneath pField because not needed
+    - level system (can play with speeds using levels)

 _____

 [Day 3] 5/20/19:
 - Kevin: trying to calm Jawwad down on his "I'm going to procrastinate on everything else in life and focus on CS" phase
     - found a way to not cause epilepsy when rotating a piece YAY
     - helped Jawwad find 3 crucial typos in his piece creation
     - was a great rubber ducky to Jawwad and found his stupid mistakes and bugs and oversights.
     - speed system demo: press the plus or minus keys to increase or decrease the levels which increase or decrease the speed of the pieces falling down respectively.

+- Jawwad:
-  - Jawwad: demoed in class to Mr.K/Kevin the rotation --- it's an epilepsy warning, as well as how to create individual pieces by children to Kevin
+    - demoed in class to Mr.K/Kevin the rotation --- it's an epilepsy warning, as well as how to create individual pieces by children to Kevin
     - ported rotation (Right and Left) to his working branch!
     - fixed a rotation oversight that Kevin pointed out
     - ported ---spent the whole day drawing diagrams so he could figure out ALL of the x and y positions of each children of each rotation of each piece, and got them working and correct like a boss on his working branch!